Last Updated: February 19th, 2025

 What is BOIR Under the CTA?

 The CTA is an Act passed by Congress requiring almost all businesses in the US to report Beneficial Ownership Information (not just “ownership information”, but “beneficial ownership information”).
-It is enforced by FinCEN.gov, as of 1/1/2024, requiring all companies to submit an initial BOIR (stands for “Beneficial Ownership Information Report”) no later than 1/1/2025 (this has been moved to 3/20/2025) for companies existing prior to 1/1/2024, and all new companies to submit within 90-days of forming in 2024, and 30-days of forming in 2025 and onward.
+It is enforced by FinCEN.gov, requiring all foreign companies (registering to do business in the US) to submit an initial BOIR (stands for “Beneficial Ownership Information Report”) no later than 1/1/2025 (this has been moved to 3/20/2025) for companies existing prior to 1/1/2024, and all new companies to submit within 90-days of forming in 2024, and 30-days of forming in 2025 and onward.

 The Latest Deadlines